Fractal

 Next evolutionary step in enterprise-scale system design and deployment.
 Distributed microApps™ beyond the cloud.

-Fractal Programming enables application designers and implementors to make system-wide optimization for locality -– both Locality of Reference and Locality of Logic.
+Fractal Computing enables application designers and implementors to make system-wide optimization for locality -– both Locality of Reference and Locality of Logic.

 Locality of Reference is more commonly recognized.
 It refers to optimizing a distributed system so that within each running process, the process needs to only access data stored locally.
 By avoiding network requests in the middle of computation loops – the overall speed of the distributed system can be improved significantly.
 These performance improvements can be multiple decimal orders of magnitude.